robert0714/mastering-kafka-streams-and-ksqldb-2021/chapter-07/README.md

 # Chapter 7.
 Processor API
 We will explore a **lower-level API** that is available in Kafka Streams: the Processor API (sometimes called **PAPI**).
 The Processor API has fewer abstractions than the high-level DSL and uses an imperative style of programming.
 While the code is generally more verbose, it is also more powerful, giving us fine-grained control over the following: how data flows through our topologies, how stream processors relate to each other, how state is created and maintained, and even the timing of certain operations.

-* Some of the questions we will answer in this chapter include:
+Some of the questions we will answer in this chapter include:
 * When should you use the Processor API?
 * How do you add source, sink, and stream processors using the Processor API?
 * How can you schedule periodic functions?
 * Is it possible to mix the Processor API with the higher-level DSL?
 * What is the difference between processors and transformers?

 As usual, we will demonstrate the fundamentals of the API through a tutorial, answering the preceding questions along the way.
-However, before we show you how to use the Processor API, let’s first discuss when to use it.
+However, before we show you how to use the Processor API, let’s first discuss **when** to use it.

 ## When to Use the Processor API
-Deciding which abstraction level to use for your stream processing application is important.
+**Deciding which abstraction level to use for your stream processing application is important**.
 In general, whenever you introduce complexity into a project, you should have a good reason for doing so.
-While the Processor API isn’t unnecessarily complex, its low-level nature (compared to the DSL and ksqlDB) and fewer abstractions can lead to more code and, if you’re not careful, more mistakes.
+While the Processor API isn’t unnecessarily complex, its low-level nature (compared to the **DSL** and **ksqlDB**) and fewer abstractions can lead to more code and, if you’re not careful, more mistakes.

 In general, you may want to utilize the Processor API if you need to take advantage of any of the following: